Decision Tree Classification with Differential Privacy: A Survey: Differentially Private Decision Tree Classification

 \citeN{Friedman2010} also conducted a preliminary exploration into using splitting functions on continuous attributes.
 Using an attribute value from among the records in a node is a breach of privacy, so another solution is needed.
 Friedman and Schuster propose using the Exponential mechanism to select the best \emph{range} of attribute values for splitting, where all the values in the range output the same score from the splitting function.
 A data-independent value can then be uniformly randomly selected from the chosen range.
 Unfortunately, this approach requires a far higher number of queries than simply selecting the best discrete attribute to split a node with, requiring the privacy budget to be divided such that

 where $n$ is the number of continuous (i.e., numerical) attributes.
 For even small numbers of continuous attributes, this is a substantial increase in the amount of noise added to each query.
-To the best of our knowledge, there has not been a more budget-efficient method proposed for selecting the splitting point of continuous attributes in a (strongly) differentially-private way, other than discretizing the attribute first.
-This is a weakness that would need to be addressed before greedy heuristics such as splitting functions can be considered a viable way to build a differentially-private classifier when continuous attributes are involved.
+To the best of our knowledge, there has not been a more budget-efficient method proposed for selecting the splitting point of continuous attributes in a (strongly) differentially private way, other than discretizing the attribute first.
+This is a weakness that would need to be addressed before greedy heuristics such as splitting functions can be considered a viable way to build a differentially private classifier when continuous attributes are involved.

 \citeN{Rana2016} explored one possible way of efficiently finding a continuous splitting point, but it required weakening the definition of differential privacy.
 For a given continuous attribute $x$, rather than spending a large amount of $\beta$ to find the optimal splitting value like Friedman and Schuster, the authors instead find the average $x$ value for all the records in that node that have class label $c_1$, and similarly for $c_2$.
 The chosen splitting value is defined as halfway between those two average values.
 While this approach does not maximize the discriminatory power of the child nodes, it increases the budget per query from Friedman and Schuster's $\epsilon=\frac{\beta}{(2+n)d}$ to